Until

 say to themselves "Why bother?".

-particular incident resulted in commendably rapid response from the
+response from the

 recommend it in addition to the taking of photographs.)

-THAT TOP-DOWN APPROACH DOES NOT
+THAT TOP-DOWN APPROACH IS INSUFFICIENT

 CAMARM's approach is different; it is a bottom-up

-CAMARM is trying to mobilise a multiplicity of concerned individuals
+approach.
+In encouraging walkers to photograph number plates, CAMARM is trying to mobilise a multiplicity of concerned individuals

 and